imixs/imixs-ml/imixs-ml-core/README.md

 For example the [Imixs-ML-spaCy](../imixs-ml-spacy/README.md) module provides a wrapper service for the [spaCy](https://spacy.io/) ml framework written in Python.

+A adapter service must implement the following endpoints:

+ - **POST: /analyse/{model}** - send a text to be analysed by a specific model
+ - **POST: /training/{model}** - send a training dataset to train a specific model

 ## POST a TrainingData Object